ironSource/node-pg-metadata/README.md

 pg-metadata
 ---------

-creates a metadata object by querying the metadata tables of postresql
+get the metadata of a postresql or redshift db

 ```javascript
     var connection = /* anything that exposes a .query('sql', params, function(err, results) {}) interface to a postgresql server */